zPodFactory/zpodfactory.github.io/docs/guide/admin/index.md

 !!! info
     This does not mean you cannot add any new VLANs, those are just the default networks/VLANs configured that are configured AND advertised upstream through the T0.

-    As you can imagine, we need to avoid advertising any non managed networks upstream or 2 users could for example try to advertise back the same subnet such as 192.168.1.0/24 and this would bring many issues we want to avoid.
+    As you can imagine, we need to avoid advertising any non-managed networks upstream or 2 users could for example try to advertise back the same subnet such as 192.168.1.0/24 and this would bring many issues we want to avoid.

-    **PS:** You will have control on the T1 of your instance to add any static routes as you see fit, meaning you could for example add VLAN 100 with the subnet `192.168.1.0/24` and it will be ONLY be available on your Instance.
+    **PS:** When using NSX Projects you can have control on the T1 of your zPod to add any static routes as you see fit, meaning you could for example add VLAN 100 with the subnet `192.168.1.0/24` and it will be ONLY be available on your zPod.
 As you can imagine if you add a subnet, you'll need to route that subnet to a next hop that you have to manage yourself using `zbox`, `vyos`, or `NSX` if this is an overlay networking sitting on Geneve for example.